 = 50 x 70 = 3,500 Students

 The above questions are based on real-life scenarios, which help kids make good guesses.
 Let’s take question one: each class ordered 18 slices of pizza, so 18 can be assumed as 20.
-Now if the given number of classes is 20, so the school order slices for 20 classes are = 20*20 = 400.
+Now, if the given number of classes is 20, then the school order of slices for 20 classes is = 20*20 = 400.
 So the final answer is 400.
 And the process will be the same for the rest of the questions.

 Q4.
 The school ordered 750 lollipops for the fun fair and used 540 lollipops.
 There were about _______ lollipops left.